 Superb Fairywren range

 Splendid fairywrens are bold, brilliantly plumed birds that are often found perched high on a bare branch surveying their territories.
 They have a large range, found throughout eastern, central, and western Australia in mallee eucalyptus woodlands.
-The Splendid Fairywren is divided into three subspecies, M. s. melanotus in the east, M. s. callanius in the center of the country, and M. s. splendens in the south-west.
+The Splendid Fairywren is divided into four subspecies, M. s. melanotus and M. s. emmottorum in the east, M. s. callanius in the center of the country, and M. s. splendens in the south-west.
+It's possible these three subspecies groups may be split into distinct species.
+See our Late 2024 Update for a summary of a recent paper that suggests this split.
 Males can be seen wooing extra-pair females, presenting yellow or purple flower-petals and fanning their cheek feathers out to potential mates.
 Bobbing seahorse flights are common as males leave territories they have intruded into.

 Bright Male Plumage: Head, shoulder, breast bright royal-blue.
 Cheeks a brighter, iridescent sky-blue.
 Black harness through eye, around the cheeks and back of head, connecting to a band around the breast.
 Tail blue.
 M. s. splendens has blue back and belly; M. s. melanotus has black lower back and white lower belly that becomes bluer as they age; M. s. callanius more turquoise than other subspecies, belly blue and lower black back.